mark-xhchen/IE-CNN/README.md

-This repository contains the code for our COLING 2020 paper:
+This repository contains the code for our COLING 2020 paper\[[pdf](https://www.aclweb.org/anthology/2020.coling-main.18.pdf)\]:

 Xinhong Chen, Qing Li, Jianping Wang.
 A Unified Sequence Labeling Model for Emotion Cause Pair Extraction.
-COLING 2020.
+In Proceedings of the 28th International Conference on Computational Linguistics, page 208-218.

 Please cite our paper if you use this code.